CodeupClassroom/venus-modified-lessons/spa/add_screen.md

 ## Touching up the HTML

-Next, let's hide the dog facts and add a button under the `p`s.
+Next, let's hide the dog facts and add a button under the cards.
 Add the following inline style to the `p` elements:
 `style="visibility: hidden"`

 Add the following `button` element under the cards: